IBM/ibm-spectrum-scale-install-infra/MIGRATING.md

 $ ./migrate.sh playbook.yml
 ```

 Note that the script will create a backup of the file prior to making any changes.
-Further note that the script does not perform any kind of syntax checking — so you will need to manually verify that the resulting code is syntactically correct.
+Further note that the script does not perform any kind of syntax checking, so you will need to manually verify that the resulting code is syntactically correct.

 ## What if I need help?